Guide

 Who is accountable for this assumption.

-High, Medium, Low, or Unspecified.
+Your confidence in this input value: High, Medium, Low, or Unspecified.

 Value type